 Surveys that work: the book and extras

-Surveys that work: A practical guide for designing and running better surveysMy book on surveys is now available: Surveys that work: A practical guide for designing better surveys.
+Surveys that work: A practical guide for designing and running better surveysMy book on surveys is: Surveys that work: A practical guide for designing better surveys.

 The book has a seven-step process